 Yes!
 This cake would be delicious with other berries (raspberries, blackberries, blueberries), or stone fruit (plums, peaches, etc.).

 Fresh strawberries will be best, but yes, you could use frozen strawberries.
-Let them thaw and pour off any excess liquid that is released from the berries before pressing into the cake batter.
+No need to thaw the berries before adding to the batter.

 Sourdough Discard Strawberry Cake